amilkov3/lol-no-generics/_pages/home.md

 ---
 2020

-Moving away from programming language theory stuff to focus on distribute systems and engineering in general
+Moving away from programming language theory to focus on distributed systems and engineering in general

-* Introducing Rust at Square which entails porting the internal ecosystem necessary to run services here(I obviously miss functional programming and Go is about as far away as you get from scratching the itch).
-We are getting close to baseline support, have built a first (notifications) service during a hackweek that's running in our staging environment, and it will be really interesting to see what the reception will be like when we choose Rust to build something more critical and visible.
+* Introducing Rust at Square which entails porting the internal ecosystem necessary to run services here.
+We are getting close to baseline support, have built a first (notifications) service during a hackweek that's running in our staging environment, and it will be interesting to see what the reception will be when we choose Rust to build something more critical and visible.
 Potential projects so far:
   * Envoy side cars: we want to push concerns like auth, which is currently implemented in every server supported language here (Go, Java, Kotlin, Python, Ruby) to our Envoy sidecars so we don't have to maintain code across all the aformentioned languages.
 Many (most) of these concerns have performance/throughput requirements so Rust seems like a good choice here.
+Also afaik, Envoy sidecars can only be written in C++ and Java.
+So Rust might be a better option than C++
 * Doing a datastore rearchitecture of the service I work on, which manages merchant catalogs.
 We are currently on an EAV model in sharded MySQL which isn't very nice.
 Issues include:
   * manual sharding means manual re-sharding as data grows in clumps
   * forced to push up constraints to the application level since the model isn't relational so we can't take advantage of DB cascades